smart-edge-open/EMCO/docs/design/Resource_Lifecycle_and_Status.md

 ### EMCO Resource State Diagram
 The following diagram illustrates how the states of Deployment Intent Groups work.
 The states of the EMCO resource (Deployment Intent Group) are shown in green.
 The light blue statuses inside the Instantiated, InstantiateStopped, Terminated, and TerminateStopped states represent the status of the associated AppContext.

-Note: The state diagram for cluster network intents is similar.
-Just lacking the Approved state and the Instantiated is called Applied for cluster network intents..
+Note: The state diagram for cluster network intents is similar, but is lacking the Approved state, and the Instantiated is called Applied for cluster network intents.

 ![EMCO](images/DigStateDiagram.png)